Adelaide Place Baptist Church: Post-war period

 St Clair Street Women's Fellowship had been set up at the St Clair Street location as a response to female hardship during the years of the Great Depression.
 It continued until 1952, when the project was closed and the St Clair Street building sold, due to the reduced population of Glasgow city centre as people moved out to the new suburbs.

 The depopulation of the city centre placed pressure upon the church, as a smaller congregation struggled with the costs of the church building and activities.
 In the 1950s and 1960s the church discussed the possibility of merging with another city centre church or moving out of the city centre, but decided against both options.
-In 1970s the church set up the Adelaide Place Baptist Church Development Trust to coordinate a renovation project.
+In the 1970s, the church set up the Adelaide Place Baptist Church Development Trust to coordinate a renovation project.
 The stonework was cleaned, a new heating system was installed, carpet was laid and the church was rewired.

-In 1974, Rev. Donald McCallum was so moved by a meeting with a homeless woman that with some volunteers he opened a flat to house and care for vulnerable young women in the vicinity of the church.
+In 1974, Rev. Donald McCallum was so moved by a meeting with a homeless woman that, with some volunteers, he opened a flat to house and care for vulnerable young women in the vicinity of the church.
 In 1982, a charitable trust was set up to run the initiative.
 Rev. McCallum named it the Elpis Centre after the Greek word for 'hope'.
 The Elpis Centre now offers accommodation and support to around 18 vulnerable women at any one time.